 How does the user’s problem surface for the buyer?

 What are the negative effects that a buyer experiences?
 While a user might have a tactical problem, reaching a buyer means speaking their language and understanding what they value most.
 Since your buyer likely identifies their pain with different language than your product marketing, research will uncover the best opportunities to reach them.

 How does the buyer approach purchases?

-Research can be paralyzing and keep you from making progress, so it’s important to recognize when you start seeing diminished returns.
-The key, as with any agile process, is to do just enough: document just enough, communicate what you learn regularly with stakeholders and the team, and iterate often.
+Research can be paralyzing and slow progress, so it’s important to recognize when you start seeing diminished returns.
+The key is to do just enough: document what you find, communicate what you learn with stakeholders and iterate often.

 Most importantly, turn what you learn into concrete progress.
 While research sets you up for success, success doesn’t arrive until you actually bring a product to market.